BrunoMancinelli/FSR_PROJECT/README.md

 After that, you can launch the controllers.
 The default controller is based on **approximate linearization**.
 The default SLAM mode is **mapping**, and the default trajectory is **cubic**.

+WARNING: The table containing the data for the MATLAB plots will be saved in the folder from which the launch is executed.

 To launch the system with default parameters: